 Building a sales role-play is a good step in the right direction.
-But one critical step to take after that is to practice the script and to perform some sort of sales role-playing.
+However, one critical step to take after that is to practice the script and perform some sort of sales role-playing.

 The last thing that you want to do is read from a script when sales prospecting.
 And just reading over the script and saying the talk tracks in your head is not good enough.